eastcitysoftware/ditto/README.md

 ## Scripting

-Scriban is a powerful templating language used in Ditto for dynamic content generation.
-Below is a concise overview of Scriban's syntax and features.
+Scriban is a powerful scripting language.
+It is used in Ditto for dynamic (precompiled) content generation.
+Below is a rapid overview of Scriban's scripting syntax and features.

 For a complete reference, please visit the [Scriban Language Documentation](https://github.com/scriban/scriban/tree/master/doc).